 DURATION OF THE ASSIGNMENT

-This is one year full time assignment starting on May 18, 2020.
-Subject to satisfactory performance as well as operational needs of the Project, the contract can be extended
+This is a one-year full time assignment starting on May 18, 2020.
+Subject to satisfactory performance as well as operational needs of the Project, the contract can be extended.

 Annex II – Procurement Plan (see excel file)